-In the absence of the network, the power dissipated by the load resistor can be easily calculated to be 4.86 mA.
-This is then used to simulate the power dissipated across the load in the presence of the matching network, which can be quantified using insertion loss and S21.
+In the absence of the network, the power dissipated by the load resistor R2 can be easily calculated from our probe measurements.
+We want to simulate the power dissipated across the load in the presence of the matching network, which can be quantified using insertion loss and S21.
+We also need the power being input into the network, which can be calculated as the input current across R1 and the differential voltage across the (network + load) circuit.
 To evaluate the insertion loss and S21, you can use the following formula:

 The return loss and S11 can be calculated by considering any reflection between the input impedance and the matching network + load impedance.

-Here, we know the value of R1, and we just need to determine the impedance of matching network + load.
+Here, we know the value of Z0 is the source impedance at the network input (50 Ohms), and we need to calculate Znetwork, which is the input impedance of the network (in other words, the network + load impedance).
 This will give us S11 and S21, which are two of the important parameters for this impedance matching network.
-Note that, by inspection, this network is not reciprocal as there is no symmetry.
-This means we do not have a simple relationship between S11 and S22, or between S21 and S12.
-If the network were reciprocal, then we could use the relationships S11 = S22 and S21 = S12.
-Because this is not the case, you can determine the other two S-parameters by moving the source to the other side of the network and by placing the 70 Ohm load as the source impedance.
-The procedure here could then still be used to determine S11 and S12.
+Note that this network is reciprocal even though there is no symmetry in the circuit element arrangement.
+We always have the simple relationship between S12 = S21, but we may not have the same type of equivalence for S11 and S22.
+Because this is the case, you can determine the S-parameters for other ports by moving the source to the other side of the network and by placing the 70 Ohm load as the source impedance.

-To get started, create a MixedSim profile and enable AC Small Signal Analysis.
+To get started, create a MixedSim profile and setup a frequency sweep.
 Here, we want to sweep the frequency from 100 MHz to 1 GHz.
 Run your simulation by choosing the option from the Simulate menu, or hit F9 on your keyboard.
 My AC sweep results are shown in the graph below.
 The top graph shows the power dissipated across the resistor, which will be used to calculate the insertion loss.
 This is calculated by simply selecting the r2[p] waveform.